13 Things Parents Can Do To Raise Confident Kids

 Games That Help Raise Confident Kids

-Here are so really good games to raise self-esteem and even improve social skills so that your child can gain confidence.
+Here are so really good games to raise self-esteem and even improve (growth mindset) social skills so that your child can gain confidence.

 This is a great game that helps tweens and teens to discover their strengths and qualities as well as learn how to express gratitude.